madgicweb/buddystream/README.md

 == ChangeLog ==

 = 3.2.8 =
+* Bug Fix : Tag to find good translation file for each extension
 * Add Hook when account is deleted
 * Bug fix : Graphical design on default/template/usersetting
 * Updated buddystream.php to reflect new ownership